World Book Online Resource Library

 World Book Online has the tens of thousands of expert-reviewed articles you expect, but today their libraries of content also include lesson plans, videos, primary source documents, research tools, games, and much more.

-The Early World of Learning library is designed for preschool through second grade and includes colorful early readers with interactive games and puzzles, a visual encyclopedia, stories, nursery rhymes, songs, short videos, and extra printable activities.
+The Early Learning library is designed for preschool through second grade and includes colorful early readers with interactive games and puzzles, a visual encyclopedia, stories, nursery rhymes, songs, short videos, and extra printable activities.
 The stories are designed to be read by you or your child, and many include an option to have the story read to your child by the computer as he or she follows along.

 The Kids library is best suited for children in first to fifth grade.
 It has thousands of age-appropriate articles packed with vivid images, videos, interactive maps, and more; games and activities (many with lesson plans); dozens of science projects; research tools for learning more about animals and places; printable outline maps of countries and flags; webquests that can be completed on the World Book site; and much more.